yugabyte/platform-go-client/docs/LocalCloudInfo.md

 ### NewLocalCloudInfo

-`func NewLocalCloudInfo(dataHomeDir string, envVars map[string]string, ybcBinDir string, yugabyteBinDir string, ) *LocalCloudInfo`
+`func NewLocalCloudInfo(dataHomeDir string, envVars map[string]string, hostedZoneId string, ybcBinDir string, yugabyteBinDir string, ) *LocalCloudInfo`

 NewLocalCloudInfo instantiates a new LocalCloudInfo object This constructor will assign default values to properties that have it defined,